• Skip to main content

 Dollhouse

-Dollhouses are not just for girls anymore!
-Now that there are these nice gender-neutral ones on the market, any kid will want to try it out.
-Role-playing “mom,” “dad,” or “baby” is one of the best ways for kids to learn empathy and perspective-taking.
+Dollhouses aren’t just for girls!
+Now there are many nice gender-neutral ones on the market.
+Role-playing as family members is one of the best ways to encourage empathy and perspective-taking.

 puppets